 The application will close at 11:59pm PST on March 31st, 2020.
 Requests for letters of recommendation will be sent to recommenders as soon as the student portion of the application is submitted.
 Letters of recommendations must be submitted by 11:59pm PST on April 14th, 2020.
 Last-minute technical issues will not be considered exceptions to this deadline.
 We encourage students to submit their applications before the due date.

 Please note that you cannot save an application that you have partially completed.
 Therefore, we recommend you draft your short answers in a word processing application such as Word or Google Docs before starting the application, and then copy them into the form when you are ready.

-Notification of applicant status will be sent out mid-April.
+Notification of applicant status will be sent out late-April.

 The High School Pathways Research Explorer Program is a part of Pathways to Cancer Research and is funded by a Youth Enjoy Science (YES) grant from the National Cancer Institute (grant number R25CA221770).
+Funded by the National Cancer Institute, Pathways to Cancer Research provides education and training programs for teachers, high school students, and undergraduates.
+This builds on the long-standing efforts and institutional commitment by Fred Hutch to support the development of a more diverse next generation of biomedical scientists.
 Pathways to Cancer Research materials are solely the responsibility of the authors and do not necessarily represent the official views of the NCI or NIH.

 The fellowship provides a two-year professional development research experience for secondary science teachers.

 Pathways Undergraduate Researchers is an individualized, mentored, summer internship program for rising first-, second-, and third-year college students.
 The program aims to prepare students for upper-level undergraduate research training programs.